Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 8. At the U-Boot stage, when the message **"Hit any key to stop autoboot:"** appears, hit any key, then run the following commands to flash the images on the eMMC daughter card:

    .. code-block::

         dhcp
         tftpboot 0x80000 Image
         tftpboot 0x2000000 rootfs.cpio.gz.u-boot
         booti 0x80000 0x2000000 0x1000

-   After executing above U-Boot commands, Linux starts booting and stops at Linux console prompt waiting for user input commands.
+   After executing the previous U-Boot commands, Linux starts booting and stops at Linux console prompt waiting for user input commands.

-9. Run the following commands from the Linux console prompt to create the eMMC Linux bootable partition and format the eMMC with FAT32 filesystem.
+9. Run the following commands from the Linux console prompt to create the eMMC Linux bootable partition and format the eMMC with FAT32 file system.

    .. code-block::